messiel12pr/Crypto_Currency_Web_Scraper/README.md

 <br>

-Simple Flask web app that scrapes https://www.coingecko.com/ and displays crypto graphs
+Flask web app that scrapes https://www.coingecko.com/ and displays crypto graphs

 It uses the `Beautiful Soup` library for scrapping, and `CSV` files for storing data